 - Hosting a VIP networking dinner

-- Featuring their business in your email newsletter
+- Put their business in your email newsletter

-- Creating an informal “referral partner spotlight” series
+- Building an informal “referral partner spotlight” series

 Strategies include:

-- Asking for a Google review with subtle language about how referrals help others find trusted legal support
+- Asking for a Google review with easy referability of how referrals help other people to find the legal guidance that you have trusted

 🚀 Ready to build a powerful referral network that fills your pipeline with high-quality legal leads?